snoofox/snoo/README.md

 - Pluggable provider architecture for easy extensibility
 - Uses public APIs (no authentication required)
 - Stores subscriptions and cached data in a local SQLite database (`data.sqlite3`)
-- Posts are cached for 1 hour, comments for 30 minutes
+- Posts are cached for 1 hour to reduce API calls
-- Old data is automatically cleaned up every 6 hours
+- Duplicate posts across different sources are automatically deduplicated
+- Filter sources on-the-fly without losing your subscriptions
 - Theme preferences are persisted in the database
+- Article content is extracted and rendered as markdown

 ## Tech Stack